Hansh532/chess/README.md

 - Have a light breakfast

 ## Reflexology
+Only when you're hard is beating in your head.
 Push foot down on your big toes while playing they have reflexology points connected to the brain, should reduce stress instantly and bring clarity. you need soft shoes for this.

 ## Dopamine
 Addictive substances, are hyper-stimulating triggers that lead to unnaturally high levels of dopamine secretion.
 Negatively impacts the prefrontal cortex, struggle to regulate their emotions and impulses.
 Overstimulation of the reward circuitry.
 “When dopamine receptors drop after too much stimulation, the brain doesn’t respond as much, and we feel less reward from pleasure.
 The neurotransmitter dopamine, known to play a key role in motivated behavior, has a direct impact on memory formation in the hippocampus.

-## Bevindingen toernooi
-- Stoicein Rede zelfbeheersing standvastigheid
-- Forced moves, threats, beheers je om niet gelijk ( uit schrik ) te veel te gaan rekenen eerst algemeen breed kijken.
-- Welke stukken staan goed welke slecht ( voor zwart en wit! ), pawn breaks pionnen structuur
-- Op basis van opgedaan inzicht stelling kandidaten kiezen, dan pas rekenen.
-- Focus focus focus
-- How to focus 4hr straight
-- Muziek voor de partij werkt

-- Meer zien
-- Wees origineel, creatief

 ## What works for me
 Advise from Anand: Look wat works for you, everyone is different.
 Actually playing is the best way to improve